Analysis | How a second impeachment of Trump would work

 We haven’t heard from a ton of other Republican senators on this, but more could speak out one way or the other.

 So what does that mean for Trump?
 It means impeachment could end exactly like it did last time, with a mark on his record by the House of Representatives, but with him staying in office.
 The Senate could just not hold a trial — even though the constitution presupposes they have a duty to do it, no one can force them to, Chafetz said.

-(Though he said the opposite is true, too: If they really wanted to, they could hold a trial very quickly.
-It doesn’t have to take weeks.)
+Though he said the opposite is true, too: If they really wanted to, they could hold a trial very quickly.
+It doesn’t have to take weeks.
+A trial would halt any other business the Senate needed to do for a couple days (though the Senate is currently out until Biden’s inauguration).

 It’s also in the Senate where a critical vote happens for Trump’s future: whether to prevent him from ever holding office again.
 If they don’t hold a trial and vote on his conviction, they won’t hold that vote.
 (Though it only takes a majority to vote to ban him from office again.)